 Time-limit for enforcement of bank guarantees:

-The time limit for raising any dispute or claim by the beneficiary in case of guarantee contracts is generally 3 years from breach of contract.
+The time limit for raising any dispute or claim by the beneficiary in case of guarantee contracts is generally 3 years from the breach of contract.
 The section 28 of contract act prohibits the parties to an agreement to substitute their own periods of limitation in place of the periods laid in the act.
 However, the third exception to Banking laws (amendment) act 2012 brings following exception to the statute book.

 “This section shall not render illegal if a contract in writing by which any bank or financial institutions stipulate a term in a guarantee or any agreement making a provision for guarantee for extinguishment of the rights or discharge of any party thereto from any liability under or in respect of such guarantee or agreement on the expiry of a specified period which is not less than one year from the date of occurring or non-occurring of a specified event for extinguishment or discharge of such party from the said liability”.